|

 Afro-Bolivians, criollos, and other Bolivian regions to Bolivian

-music harmoniously uniting with other cultures and genres like flamenco,
+music uniting with other cultures and genres like flamenco,

 Afro-Peruvian music, and jazz.